5 Ways to Get Ready…For the Golden Years

 If you need it, research your local senior living options with the amenities you enjoy.
 Pay close attention to how far away healthcare resources are.
 Better yet, explore any senior living communities that offer those right on-site so all of your care needs can be met under the same roof where you live.

 Having no plan or support for too long can create health problems, and overall care needs may pile up.
-Waiting too long to ask for help can also limit your long-term residential options, and they could be reduced to only a skilled nursing facility if health issues are too significant.
+Waiting too long to ask for help can also limit your long-term residential options to a skilled nursing facility if health issues are too significant.
 Skilled nursing facilities are excellent, but they are different than what assisted living can offer, and they also come at a higher cost.

 If you’re interested in 55+ living options, independent living, assisted living, day services, memory care, or a short-term stay, contact us at info@edgewoodhealthcare.com.
 We can explain what’s available to help you prepare for the future.